-Pedro Monti, from Prunesco, reinforces the above by adding that Russia is one of the main markets for the export of Chilean plums, “there is a constant renewal of companies, some that leave the market and others that enter, so it is very important to be present in order to make themselves known and have a space to meet both current customers as well as with those potentials.”
+Pedro Monti, from Prunesco, reinforces the above by adding that Russia is one of the main markets for the export of Chilean prunes, “there is a constant renewal of companies, some that leave the market and others that enter, so it is very important to be present in order to make themselves known and have a space to meet both current customers as well as with those potentials.”

 India was also a destination for these first weeks of the year.
-José Antonio Soffia, from Superfruit, comments that this country was an “initiative that we took as a group to promote the consumption of our products (pork, wine, plums and nuts).
+José Antonio Soffia, from Superfruit, comments that this country was an “initiative that we took as a group to promote the consumption of our products (pork, wine, prunes and nuts).
 The idea was, together with the support of ProChile and the embassy in New Delhi, to hold B2B meetings with some importers, who could get to know the companies and have a tasting of the products.
 It was a prospecting tour to begin business relations.”

 “India is a giant market that gradually has to put chips on it,” he adds.

 A must-: Gulfood